(905) 441 0770 allen@allenehlert.com

 As you can see from the table, while the longer amortization period leads to lower monthly payments, it results in a higher total cost of the mortgage due to the increased interest paid over time.

-By understanding mortgage terms and amortization, you can make well-informed decisions when obtaining a mortgage in Ontario.
+By understanding mortgage terms and amortization, you can make well-informed decisions when obtaining a mortgage.
 It’s important to consider your long-term financial goals, seek professional guidance, and carefully evaluate your options to ensure the most favourable mortgage terms and amortization for your specific needs.

-When searching for a mortgage in Ontario, it’s essential to consider the different options available to you.
+When searching for a mortgage, it’s essential to consider the different options available to you.
 Two common types of mortgages you’ll come across are open and closed mortgages.
 Each type has its advantages and disadvantages, and understanding them can help you make an informed decision based on your financial goals and circumstances.

 Open Mortgages